specificityy/infinite-scroll-image-loader/README.md

 ## The task

-Use the provided project and extend it so it retrieves the content from [this API](https://jsonplaceholder.typicode.com/photos) and then displays it.
+Use the provided project and extend it so it retrieves a list of images from [this API](https://jsonplaceholder.typicode.com/photos) and then displays it.

-For each entry we want to display:
+For each image we want to display:

-- The title of the album.
+- The title of the image.
 It should display the corresponding image when clicked.
-- A thumbnail for the album, BUT, instead of the thumbnail url we receive from the above call, display [a random image from picsum](https://picsum.photos/) or [placekitten](https://placekitten.com/)
+- A thumbnail for the image, BUT, instead of the thumbnail url we receive from the above call, display [a random image from picsum](https://picsum.photos/) or [placekitten](https://placekitten.com/)

 We don't want to fetch all the images at once, they have to be retrieved as the page is scrolled down, [à la infinite-scroll](https://infinite-scroll.com/demo/masonry/).